neb636/no-js/readme.md

 ## Simple jQuery plugin to help with pesky Js problems.
 What is great about no-js is that it allows you to deal with Js issues in a isolated scope using dom elements.
 If there was a Js issue inside a element with a id of #slideshow you could remove all Js for just that dom element and it's children.
-Other plugins trying to solve the same problem are not as specific as No Js.
+Other plugins trying to solve the same problem are not as specific as no-js.

 ## Installation